 Theater and the arts was the place where I was able to explore my own complex realities.
 It was the place where I learned to identify as a woman of color, where I came to terms with passing for white, but knowing I could never be white.
 I learned that the gatekeepers of success and cultural creation here in the United States were largely uninterested in the complex narratives of women of color, so I determined to devote myself to spotlighting our many-fold stories and perspectives.

 I graduated from high school in 2008, and in the decade that followed, I searched for a place where I could tell the stories that mattered the most to me.
 I was lucky enough to find homes in a number of different places.
 I found my home during undergrad among other students of color, searching for our place in the Ivory Tower which often seemed uninterested in our realities.
-Upon graduating I moved to Trinidad and Tobago, my mother’s home-country, where I was able to work with giants in theater, film and music and immersed myself in Afro-Caribbean history, tradition, and arts practice.
+Upon graduating from Yale University with my BA, I moved to Trinidad and Tobago, my mother’s home-country, where I was able to work with giants in theater, film and music and immersed myself in Afro-Caribbean history, tradition, and arts practice.
 I then moved to Toronto to work for a film festival where I was surrounded by the Afro-Caribbean Diaspora.
 I recently decided to move back to the American Midwest, to be close to my immediate family.
 I accepted an offer to pursue a graduate degree in Theatre and Performance Studies at the University of Kansas.

 I hope to use the knowledge that I have gained in the last decade to reconnect to the dreams of the lost child that I was, and to find a home for myself among other transplants and lost and found people of the American Midwest, to build community with others like and unlike me.
 Through my work as a theater creator, film developer, activist and scholar, I aim to continue to deepen my understanding of the ways in which our social realities are constructed.
 I see theater and film as empowering mediums through which I can explore my questions, and also spaces I can help create in which to welcome others from across difference, ability, and identity.
 I am interested in exploring ways in which our cultural practices can be radically inclusive, learning from and expanding on the work of other artists.
 In a world that has never been safe for so many of us, I want to create better possible futures, current realities, and celebrations that broaden the scope of work that is considered by existing theatrical, film, and scholarly structures.
 I seek to explore work outside a Western lens, and outside the carefully constructed tradition of the American Theater - drawing on pre-colonial traditions, postcolonial re-imaginations, to re-create the theatrical paradigm, bringing forward stories, told in ways, that can bring joy, healing, and community development to theater makers and audiences alike.